Spectrally resolved cosmic rays -- III. Dynamical impact and properties of the circumgalactic medium: CGM properties

 The differences in the gas temperature map are even more apparent.
 Whereas the purely thermal simulation develops volume filling hot gas with $T\sim10^{6}\,\mathrm{K}$, the inclusion of CRs allows them to spread diffusively in the CGM, thereby providing pressure support and enabling the thermal gas to become thermally unstable and to cool down to temperatures of $T\sim10^5\,\mathrm{K}$.
 A noticeable exception are the outflow cones emerging from the centre of the galaxy.
-Here, the gas temperature exceeds $10^6\,\mathrm{K}$.
+Here, the gas temperature exceeds $10^6\,\mathrm{K}$ for all CR models except the grey model with the highest diffusion coefficient ($D=3\times10^{29}\,\diffunit$).
 The difference in the CGM temperature between the grey and spectral models (``$M10^{11}\text{-}\mathrm{grey}4\times10^{28}\text{-}\Lambda_\mathrm{A}$'' vs.\ ``$M10^{11}\text{-}\mathrm{spec}\text{-}\Lambda_\mathrm{A}$'') is marginal.
 Switching off Alfv\'{e}n cooling increases the CR content in the outflow cone and reduces the gas temperature.
+In the grey model with the highest diffusion coefficient ($D=3\times10^{29}\,\diffunit$), the outflow cone is much less pronounced and the outflow region is colder.
+We also note morphological differences in the gas distribution.
+We attribute the much less pronounced outflow cone to the very fast diffusion, which in this case is larger than the energy weighted effective diffusion of the spectral model (cf. Fig.~\ref{fig:diff-coeff-effective}), and the resulting stronger CR-driven perturbations, which destroy the cone.
 The differences between the CR models are even stronger in the ratio $X_\mathrm{cr}$.
-In the grey CR approach, the outflow cone is marginally dominated by thermal pressure.
+Here, the CRs can quickly occupy the majority of the volume, which is dominated by CR pressure.
+In the grey CR model with $D=4\times10^{28}\,\diffunit$, the outflow cone is marginally dominated by thermal pressure.
 Contrary, in the spectral model, the thermal pressure in the outflow cone is an order of magnitude larger than the CR pressure.
-This result is a consequence of energy dependent diffusion.
-Effectively, more CR energy can escape via fast diffusion, which lowers the CR content in the outflow.
+This difference is a consequence of the energy dependent diffusion.
+Effectively, more CR energy can escape via fast diffusion, which lowers the CR content in the outflow while the thermal structure of the outflow cone is comparable.
 We note that the advection dominated CR transport discussed in Section~\ref{sec:adv-vs-diff} focuses on early times and evolves to a balanced transport situation after $t\gtrsim1\,\Gyr$ (Fig~\ref{fig:ratio-transport-speeds-integral}).
 When Alfv\'{e}n cooling is switched off, the less efficient cooling of CRs results in equal pressures of CRs and thermal gas in the outflow cone.